 Primary teeth are important because they help with proper chewing and eating, speech development, and add to one’s appearance and confidence.

 There’s more – healthy primary teeth allow normal development of the jaw bones and muscles, save space for permanent teeth, and guide teeth into place.
 If a baby tooth is lost too soon, permanent teeth may come in crooked.

 What about preventative care?

-Tooth decay and children no longer have to go hand-in-hand – at our office, we’re most concerned with all aspects of preventive care.
+Tooth decay and children no longer have to go hand-in-hand – at our office, we’re most concerned with all aspects of preventive care for children.

 We use the latest in sealant technology to protect your child’s teeth.
 Sealants are space-age plastics that bond to the chewing surfaces of decay-prone back teeth.

 Your health and peace of mind are always our primary concern; therefore, we use state-of-the-art sterilization procedures.
 After each patient’s visit, we thoroughly disinfect the treatment area.
 We ultrasonically clean and heat-sterilize all non-disposable instruments, and our staff wears gloves and masks during procedures.